 ● Increasing metabolism

-Suggested Use: Mix 1 to 2 teaspoons with juice, yogurt or add to your favorite smoothie.
+Suggested Use: Suggested Use: Mix 1 tablespoon with juice, yogurt or add to your favorite smoothie.

 Botanical Name: Coleus forskohlii

 Other Names: Makandi, Sanskrit, Coleus, Rainbow Foliage, forskolin, Indian Coleus, Plectranthus barbatus, Maigoya, Coleus forskolin

 Z Natural Foods strives to offer the highest quality organically grown, raw, vegan, gluten free, non-GMO products available and exclusively uses low temperature drying techniques to preserve all the vital enzymes and nutrients.
 Our Raw Coleus Forskohlii Root Powder passes our strict quality assurance which includes testing for botanical identity, heavy metals, chemicals and microbiological contaminants.
 ZNaturalFoods.com offers Raw Coleus Forskohlii Root Powder packaged in airtight stand-up, resealable foil pouches for optimum freshness.
 Once opened, just push the air out of the pouch before resealing it in order to preserve maximum potency.
 Keep your Raw Coleus Forskohlii Root Powder in a cool, dark, dry place.

 1. al Sereiti MR, Abu-Amer KM, Sen P. Pharmacology of rosemary (Rosmarinus officinalis Linn.) and its therapeutic potentials.
 Indian J Exp Biol 1999;37(2):124-130.

 2. Almeida FC, Lemonica IP.
 The toxic effects of Coleus barbatus B. on the different periods of pregnancy in rats.
 J Ethnopharmacol 2000;73(1-2):53-60.